dogoulis/dogoulis.github.io/_pages/about.md

 I work as a PhD Researcher at SnT - the Interdisciplinary Research Centre on Security and Trust (SnT) of the University of Luxembourg.
 My research activities are currently focused on Physics Informed Machine Learning (PIML) and constrained learning.
 The main application of my research lies in complex energy systems and power grids.

+Prior to this role I was working as a Research Associate at CERTH (Centre for Research & Technology, Hellas), with a main focus on deep fake and generated images detection.
+I have also contributed to projects in bioinformatics.